Best-rated Monthly Mobile Plans

 Editor’s Notes

-One NZ keeps it simple, with three endless mobile plans, two of which are eligible to be teamed up with companion plans for a considerable discount:
+One NZ keeps it simple, with four mobile plans, two of which are eligible to be teamed up with companion plans for a considerable discount:

-• Features: Unlimited calls & texts to NZ and OZ
+• Features: Unlimited calls & texts to NZ & OZ.

-$60 Plan: Endless Data Capped Max Speed 12GB
+$50 Plan: Endless Data Capped Max Speed 6GB

-• Features: Unlimited calls & texts to NZ and OZ plus 250mins & 50 texts to 20 international destinations.
+• Features: Unlimited calls & texts to NZ & OZ plus 250mins & 50 texts to 20 international destinations.
 Add up to three companion plans for $35p/m per plan.

-• Features: Unlimited calls & texts to NZ and OZ plus 250mins & 50 texts to 20 international destinations.
+• Features: Unlimited calls & texts to NZ & OZ plus 250mins & 50 texts to 20 international destinations.
 Add up to three companion plans for $40p/m per plan.

 All One NZ plans offer hotspotting, fee voicemail, One NZ rewards and are 5G ready.

-NB: All prices correct as of 01/06/2023 and don’t include current deals.
+NB: All prices correct as of 26/06/2025 and don’t include any current deals.
 For further details, visit individual providers’ websites.

 Choosing the Right Mobile Plan Provider

 It’s always interesting comparing consumers across Canstar’s research.
-And our latest mobile awards have revealed an interesting distinction between prepaid and plan mobile consumers: plan customers are a lot more reliant on data.
-Across all data-related fields in our research – from navigation, to financial, banking and social media and communication apps – use is about 10% higher among phone plan users than prepaid users.
+And our latest mobile awards have revealed an interesting distinction between prepaid and monthly mobile users.

-Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their mobile plan providers:
+Here’s the full rundown of what the consumers in our survey say are the main things they consider when rating their monthly mobile providers:

 • Billing: 12%